Freedom of religion in Nepal

-Nepal is a secular state under the Constitution of Nepal 2015, where "secular" means religious, cultural freedoms, including protection of religion and culture handed down from time immemorial.
+Nepal is constitutionally a secular republic under the Constitution of Nepal 2015, which defines secularism as the “protection of religion and culture handed down from time immemorial” and guarantees the right of individuals and communities to profess, practice, and preserve their faiths without state favoritism toward any religion.

+The 2015 Constitution and the subsequent 2017 Penal Code prohibit proselytism and the conversion of others, imposing penalties of up to five years’ imprisonment or fines, though personal conversion and private worship remain protected.

+With a population of approximately 30 million, Nepal's religious demography is dominated by Hinduism (81.3 %), followed by Buddhism (9.0 %), Islam (4.4 %), the indigenous Kirant faith (3.0 %), and Christianity (1.4 %), alongside smaller communities of Agnostics, Jains, Sikhs, and Baha’is.

+While the Government generally respects religious practice, national laws restricting proselytism have led to concerns among Christian and Muslim groups about discriminatory enforcement and limitations on religious literature and organizational registration.

+Minority communities—particularly Tibetan Buddhists and Dalits—face additional obstacles, including restrictions on public ceremonies and caste-based discrimination at places of worship, despite constitutional guarantees against such practices.

+In 2023, Nepal was scored 2 out of 4 for overall religious freedom, reflecting both its constitutional protections and the practical challenges posed by anti‑conversion laws and social discrimination.

+Background

 The Constitution provides for freedom to practice one's religion.
 The Constitution also specifically denies the right to convert another person.
 The now-defunct constitution of 1990, which was in effect until 15 January 2007, described the country as a "Hindu Kingdom".
 The Government generally did not interfere with the practice of other religious groups, and religious tolerance was broadly observed; however, there were some restrictions.

 Adherents of the country's many religious groups generally coexisted peacefully.
 Nepal is viewed as a religiously harmonious place for its state of development.

-Nepal's new constitution adopted on 2015 doesn't give anyone the right to convert anyone person to another religion.
+Nepal's Penal Code Section 158, adopted on 2015, states that no person has the right to convert anyone person to another religion.
 Nepal also passed more stringent anti-conversion law on 2017.

 Religious demography

 The country has an area of 147516 km2 and a population of 28 million.
 Hinduism is reported to be the religion of 81.34% of the population followed by Buddhism (9.04%), Islam(4.38%), Kirant (an indigenous animist religion)(3.04%), and Christianity (1.41%).
 There are adherents to many other religious groups, whose proportion is small.
 Twenty thousand Tibetan Buddhist refugees reside in the country.